meatball133/crystal/concepts/union-type/about.md

 ## Operations on union types

-As a union type is a single type at runtime, so does all the normal operations work on it.
+As a union type is a single type at runtime, all the normal operations work on it.
-But when compiling the code will the compiler not know which type it is.
+But when compiling the code the compiler will not know which type it is.
-Thereby the code has to be setup in such a way that it can only be one of the types, when wanting to use the type specific operations.
+Thereby the code has to be setup in such a way that it can only be one of the types when wanting to use the type-specific operations.

 ```crystal
 a : (String | Int32) = "Hello"
 a.downcase # Error: undefined method 'downcase' for (String | Int32)
 ```

-Crystal does have a special method for union types, which is the `is_a?` method, which takes a type as an argument and returns a boolean.
+Crystal does have a special method for union types: the `is_a?` method, which takes a type as an argument and returns a boolean.
 The `nil?` method is a shortcut for `is_a?(Nil)`.
-Putting the `is_a?` method in an control expression will make the compiler know which type it is, and thereby guaranteed that it is that type.
+Putting the `is_a?` method in an control expression will make the compiler know which type it is, and thereby guarantee that it is that type.
-And for an else branch will it be guaranteed that it is not that type.
+And for an else branch it will be guaranteed that it is not that type.

 ```crystal
 a : (String | Int32) = "Hello"